antoniaat/transactions-table/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

-### Installation

-In the project directory, you can run:
+In the project directory, you need to run ```yarn install``` to download all the project needed packages.

-### `yarn install`

-## Usage

-The following command runs the app in the development mode.

-### `yarn start`
+In the project directory to start the project in development mode you need to run ```yarn start```.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.
 You will also see any lint errors in the console.

-### `yarn build`

-Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.